-Founded in 2004, Grubhub was one of the first food delivery companies in the U.S. In 2013, Grubhub merged with Seamless and expanded its market to all 50 states and over 4,000 cities, and delivering food from local restaurants and major chains.
-But is Grubhub good for drivers?
+Founded in 2004, Grubhub was one of the first food delivery companies in the U.S. In 2013, Grubhub merged with Seamless and expanded its market to all 50 states and over 4,000 cities, and delivers food from local restaurants and major chains.

 How much do Grubhub delivery drivers make?

 Let’s start with how much Grubhub pays drivers.
 The Grubhub driver pay model is surprisingly transparent, which is a positive for drivers.

 Grubhub made changes to its pay model after drivers complained that the previous formula didn’t provide for the time it took to fulfill orders or accurately account for mileage.
 The new Grubhub driver pay formula is based on mileage (to pick up and drop off), time waiting, and tip.

 The new Grubhub driver pay model eliminates base pay, which was $4 per order and varied by market.
 Now, your pay is mileage per order + time spent on the road + tips + special offers.

 Grubhub’s new driver pay model means drivers now earn an average of $12-$13/hour.
 Drivers keep 100% of their tips.

 Here’s how the new and old pay models compare: